Imperial College London

 Journal article

 The intrinsic anomalous Nernst effect in a magnetic material is governed by the Berry curvature at the Fermi energy and can be realized in non-collinear antiferromagnets with vanishing magnetization.
 Thin films of (001)-oriented Mn3NiN have their chiral antiferromagnetic structure located in the (111) plane facilitating the anomalous Nernst effect unusually in two orthogonal in-plane directions.
 The sign of each component of the anomalous Nernst effect is determined by the local antiferromagnetic domain state.
-In this work, a temperature gradient is induced in a 50 nm thick Mn3NiN two micron-size Hall cross by a focused scanning laser beam, and the spatial distribution of the anomalous Nernst voltage is used to image and identify the octupole macrodomain arrangement.
-Although the focused laser beam width may span many individual domains, cooling from room temperature through the antiferromagnetic transition temperature in an in-plane magnetic field prepares the domain state producing a checkerboard pattern resulting from the convolution of contributions from each domain.
+In this work, a temperature gradient is induced in a 50 nm thick Mn3NiN two micrometer-size Hall cross by a focused scanning laser beam, and the spatial distribution of the anomalous Nernst voltage is used to image and identify the octupole macrodomain arrangement.
+Although the focused laser beam width may span many individual domains, cooling from room temperature to the antiferromagnetic transition temperature in an in-plane magnetic field prepares the domain state, producing a checkerboard pattern resulting from the convolution of contributions from each domain.
 These images together with atomistic and micromagnetic simulations suggest an average macrodomain of the order of 1 μm2.

 Journal article